Skip to main content

 Workforce Development

-Investments in zero-emission transportation and clean energy are creating good-paying jobs and revitalizing communities across the country.
+Investments in innovative transportation and renewable energy technologies are creating good-paying jobs and revitalizing communities across the country.
 The Joint Office is supporting workforce development efforts across the spectrum, covering positions from electrician apprenticeships to electric vehicle supply equipment (EVSE) maintenance technicians and software developers for grid interactions.

 Learn more about our workforce development efforts at the Joint Office.

-Here’s how we’re supporting energy and transportation innovation—and how it’s supporting everyday Americans:
+Here's how we've supported energy and transportation innovation for everyday Americans:

 Tools